ChenShuwei1001/NADS_Net/README.md

 ## Attention!

-### Aftering training and teting on coco dataset， the mAP metric is very low，So I don't recommand you to take NADS as your applications backbone!
+###  The model is only trained for 300,000 steps with batch_size 8.
+Considering that the model is not as effective as expectation, I didn't debugging and training the model any more.
+In summary， NADS is tend to work (slightly) better in some special application scenarios, e.g. the drinving pose in  the paper, but I don't recommand you to take NADS as your applications backbone!

 NADS-Net is a network  with there detection head, i.e. the keypoints detection head(outputs Confidence Maps), the PAF detection head, and a seat belt segmentation head.
 Our application scenario is to estimate the pose of the drivers to detect and prevent possible dangerous driving behaviors.
 Status of seat belts matters a lot in the scenario.
 However, there is **EXTREMELY FEW** public datasets with seat belt labeling.
 Considering that, the influence of safety belt on driving pose estimation is not included in our application, i.e. we **DID NOT** implement the seat belt detection head!
 We only detect the pose of the driver(by only the keypoints detection head and the PAF detection head) to assess driving safety.